n3d1117/website/content/blog/katex-math-html/index.md

 ## Introduction

 {{< note variant="info" >}}
-This is a sample post for testing [Katex](https://katex.org/) integration in [Hugo](https://gohugo.io) in order to render beautiful mathematical expressions from Markdown into HTML, useful for static websites.
+This is a sample post intended to test the integration of [Katex](https://katex.org/) within [Hugo](https://gohugo.io) in order to convert complex mathematical expressions from Markdown into visually appealing HTML, a useful feature for static websites.
 {{< /note >}}

 ## Demo